-- (a) MEMORIAL AUTHORIZED.-The Secretary of Defense may establish a memorial at the Pentagon Reservation dedicated to the victims of the terrorist attack on the Pentagon that occurred on September 11, 2001.
-The Secretary shall use necessary amounts in the Pentagon Reservation Maintenance Revolving Fund established by section 2674(e) of title 10, United States Code, including amounts deposited in the Fund under subsection (c), to plan, design, construct, and maintain the memorial. - (b) ACCEPTANCE OF CONTRIBUTIONS.-The Secretary of Defense may accept monetary contributions made for the purpose of assisting in-
+(a) MEMORIAL AUTHORIZED.-The Secretary of Defense may establish a memorial at the Pentagon Reservation dedicated to the victims of the terrorist attack on the Pentagon that occurred on September 11, 2001.
+The Secretary shall use necessary amounts in the Pentagon Reservation Maintenance Revolving Fund established by section 2674(e) of title 10, United States Code, including amounts deposited in the Fund under subsection (c), to plan, design, construct, and maintain the memorial.

+(b) ACCEPTANCE OF CONTRIBUTIONS.-The Secretary of Defense may accept monetary contributions made for the purpose of assisting inthe terrorist attack; and ervation by the terrorist attack.

-(1) the establishment of the memorial to the victims of the terrorist attack; and
+(1) the establishment of the memorial to the victims of